awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

 Sum types is not a new language feature, but [a very old one](https://en.wikipedia.org/wiki/Tagged_union#Timeline_of_language_support).
 Algol 68 first introduced united modes (sum types) in the 1960s.
 This has been adopted by Pascal, Ada, Modula-2 as variant records.
-Later Haskell, ML and now Scala, Rust, Swift, F#, Protobufs and even C++ have adopted sum types.
+Later Haskell, ML and now Scala, Elm, Rust, Swift, F#, Protobufs and even C++ have adopted sum types.
 Even Java has [announced plans](https://www.youtube.com/watch?v=qul2B8iPC-o&amp=&index=6) to also add sum types.
 I do not know why we were forced to write error prone code when a solution has existed, but I hope it can be fixed.